-If the head company has an attribution interest in one or more CFCs with losses brought forward from statutory accounting periods that end within prior income years, or losses from statutory accounting periods that end within the 2002-03 income year, show these amounts at item 6.
+If the head company has an attribution interest in one or more CFCs with losses brought forward from statutory accounting periods that end within prior income years, or losses from statutory accounting periods that end within the 2003-04 income year, show these amounts at item 6.

 For modifications relating to losses of a CFC refer to sections 424 to 431 of ITAA 1936.
 For information on how to calculate the loss of a CFC refer to the publication Foreign income return form guide.
-To find out how to obtain a copy see the inside back cover.
+To find out how to obtain a copy see the next page.

-The amounts shown at labels I and J are the totals of the head company's share of losses of CFCs.
+The amounts shown at labels \mathbf{I} and \mathbf{J} are the totals of the head company's share of losses of CFCs.
 The head company's share of a loss of a CFC is calculated by applying its attribution percentage in the CFC to the loss of the CFC.